-Director Midwifery, Professor, Department of Family Practice, Faculty of Medicine
+Professor, Midwifery Division, Department of Family Practice, Faculty of Medicine, University of British Columbia

-Cecilia Jevitt is the Midwifery Director and a tenured associate professor at the University of British Columbia, Faculty of Medicine.
+Cecilia Jevitt is a professor in the Midwifery Division, Department of Family Practice, in the Faculty of Medicine at the University of British Columbia.
+She was the UBC Midwifery Program Director from 2018 to 2023.
 From 2013 to 2018, she directed the Yale School of Nursing’s Midwifery and Women’s Health Nurse Practitioner master’s degree programs.
 She has done capacity-building teaching and curriculum consultations in Switzerland, Laos, China and Ghana.
 Jevitt studied midwifery at Emory University.
-Her 1993 doctorate in applied medical anthropology is from the University of South Florida.
-She established an academic division of midwifery with the University of South Florida College of Medicine while jointly appointed to the Colleges of Nursing and Public Health.
+Her doctorate in applied medical anthropology is from the University of South Florida.
+She established USF’s first midwifery practice in 1984 and founded an academic division of midwifery in 2011 with the USF College of Medicine while jointly appointed to the Colleges of Nursing and Public Health.